Lupino/grapy/docs/index.rst

   argument.

-  This method is responsible for parsing the response data and extracting grapyed data (as grapyed items) and more URLs to follow.
+  This method is responsible for parsing the response data and extracting crawled data (as grapyed items) and more URLs to follow.

   The :meth:`~grapy.core.BaseSpider.parse` method is in charge of processing the response and returning crawled data (as :class:`~grapy.core.Item`